Weather intelligence for the future: Crafting a strategic enterprise approach to changing environmental conditions

 Fire weather conditions and alerts

-The number of wildfires has been increasing in recent years.
+The number of mega-fires is increasing.
+With these fires spreading faster and covering more territory, the importance of Red Flag Warnings and other alerts is paramount.
 Traditionally, Canada and the United States have been able to share resources to combat these dangerous conditions.
 However, with these fires spreading faster and covering more territory, resources have been increasingly scarce.
-In 2021, 58,733 wildfires occurred in the U.S., burning 7.13 million acres.
-Canada had 6,317 wildfires, resulting in 10.34 million acres burned.

 There are a few different fire-related weather warnings to be made aware of.
 They include: